-As at the date of this Offering Memorandum, Sollen Guatemala proposes to acquire a license to use the trademark shown on the left (the "Sollen Trademark") and the tradename "Sollen Mobile" (the "Sollen Tradename"), and to use both to brand its products.
+As at the date of this Offering Memorandum and under the Guatemala Joint Venture Agreement, Sollen Guatemala has been authorized to register in Guatemala and to use in the Guatemala Territory the trademark shown on the left (the "Sollen Trademark") and the related tradenames "Lucid", "Sollen", "Sollen Mobile" (collectively, the "Sollen Tradenames") for the purpose of branding its products.

-The Corporation, through its wholly-owned subsidiary, Orca Mobile, acquired intellectual property relating to touchscreen technology from a Korean company, Sollensys Corp. ("Sollensys") pursuant to: (a) the Asset Agreement governing patents; and (b) the License

-Agreement governing a license to use technology and patents.
+The Corporation, through its wholly-owned subsidiary, Orca Mobile, acquired intellectual property relating to touchscreen technology from a Korean company, Sollensys Corp. ("Sollensys") pursuant to: (a) the Asset Agreement governing patents; and (b) the License Agreement governing a license to use technology and patents.
 From 2010 to May 2014, Sollensys had spent over \$5,000,000 developing its touchscreen technology and manufacturing facilities.
 Sollensys is incorporated in Korea with headquarters in Gwang-Ju City, Korea.
 Sollensys is a related party to the Corporation in that one of its senior officers, directors and principal shareholders is GwanJe Woo, who is also CEO and a principal shareholder of the Corporation and CEO of Orca Mobile.
 Prior to May 12, 2014, Sollensys held 19 unique technology patents, of which:

-- one Sollensys patent, described as an apparatus for folding and laminating sensor panels to create touchscreens, was acquired by the Corporation's subsidiary Orca Mobile on May 12, 2014 (see "Asset Agreement" below); and - 18 other patents, covering multi-gesture functionality, stylus designs, manufacturing processes and Sollensys' unique technology for interfacing with the human hand, were licensed to the Corporation's subsidiary, Orca Mobile, on May 12, 2014 (see "License Agreement" below).
+- one Sollensys patent (an apparatus for folding and laminating sensor panels to create touchscreens) was acquired by the Corporation's subsidiary Orca Mobile on May 12, 2014 (see "Asset Agreement" below); and - 18 other patents covering various aspects of touchscreen technology (including multi-gesture functionality, stylus designs, manufacturing processes and Sollensys' unique technology for interfacing with the human hand), were licensed to the Corporation's subsidiary, Orca Mobile, on May 12, 2014 (see "License Agreement" below).